Emily Richardson

 About me

 When I initially started counselling I was stuck in a dark place, life was full of sadness with a daily battle of anxiety.
 Emily was professional and skilled using various techniques in the sessions that felt personal to me and my journey.
-Emily is such a kind, genuine person who makes you feel supported and at ease.
+Emily is a kind, genuine person who makes you feel supported and at ease.
 Emily helped me truly transform my life, building my confidence, helping me to process the past, put in boundaries and learn to smile again.
 Emily is brilliant at what she does and I would highly reccomend her to anyone.
 It was the best decison I ever made.
 Believe you can be happy, just sometimes we need special people to help along the way.

 Sarah